 CLARK, WYOMING, where the grandeur of the rugged Beartooth Mountains loom majestically over the sage covered prairie is situated 30 miles north of Cody.
 The Clarks Fork of the Yellowstone River, Wyoming's only federally designated 'wild and scenic river' flows out of the Clarks Fork Canyon and meanders through the valley.
 The Clarks Fork Canyon is the division between the Beartooth Mountains to the north and the Absaroka Mountains to the south.
-The Beartooth Mountains were glacier formation, thus being an older range.
 Looking west when you turn into Clark, from the Canyon south, the mountains you see are Bald Peak, Bald Ridge, Trout Peak, Pat O'Hara and Heart Mountain.
-There are 3 drainages to the north of the canyon, Little Rock Creek, Bennett Creek and Line Creek coming out of the Beartooth Mountains.
+There are 3 drainages to the north of the canyon, Little Rock Creek, Bennett Creek and Line Creek.